pdmosses/metaborg.github.io/docs/references/stratego/rewrite-rules.md

 map(s) : [] -> []
 map(s) : [hd | tl] -> [<s>hd | <map(s)> tl]
 ```

+The simple rewrite rules are above are the special case in which there are no strategy and term parameters.
+In that case, the parentheses can be left out as well.

 !!! note
     In the absence of a type system, the distinction between strategy arguments and term arguments was made based on the syntactic distinction.